rramadev/Javascript-ES6/readme.md

     This installs the dependencies as defined in the package.json file.

 3) Type: `npm start`
-    This launches the ...
+    This launches the babel transpiler and executes the resulting javascript test file.

 ## Acknowledgments

-* [funfunfunction](https://www.youtube.com/watch?v=BMUiFMZr7vk) - Video series about Functional Programming in Javascript
+* [Mattias Petter Johansson](https://www.youtube.com/watch?v=BMUiFMZr7vk) - Video series of the Youtube channel "Funfunfunction" about Functional Programming in Javascript.
+* [André Staltz](https://www.youtube.com/watch?v=uQ1zhJHclvs) - André Staltz (@andrestaltz): You will learn RxJS at ng-europe 2016.